 Some other more general features include: broadcast oHR over ANT+; GPS location; steps made; and flights of stairs covered.

-In general, I would say that my expectations are low for any first-time sports watch fro a new brand.
+In general, I would say that my expectations are low for any first-time sports watch for a new brand.

-However, the COROS APEX notably EXCEEDED my expectations and was generally good with GPS.
+However, the COROS APEX review ed here, notably EXCEEDED my expectations and was generally good with GPS.
 Sure it had several moments of madness with oHR and there are always elements of variability in performance but, on the whole, I was pleasantly surprised.

 Optical HR Accuracy – Running